 DIFC Wills & Probate Registry

 On Sunday 3rd May, 2015 the Dubai International Financial Centre (DIFC) opened its own Wills and Probate Registry (the “Registry”).
-This is a very important development for non-Muslim expatriates; as it will ensure that if a will is registered with the Registry, Sharia law will not apply to their assets in Dubai.
-This landmark development aims at promoting investment in the region and will allow family members to avoid lengthy proceedings and uncertainty if they pass away.
+This is a very important development for non-Muslim expatriates; as it ensures that if a will is registered with the Registry, Sharia law will not apply to the individual’s assets in the UAE.
+This landmark development aims at promoting investment in the region and allows beneficiaries and family members to avoid lengthy court proceedings and uncertainty in the event of a death.
 Only non- Muslims may register their Will with the Registry

-To create even more certainty, the Registry works in conjunction with the Dubai Land Department, the Dubai Economic Department, and other government departments to ensure that a Will is registered with the relevant departments.
-This ensures there is no issue with the distribution of property under a DIFC Will.
+To create even more certainty, the Registry works in conjunction with the Dubai Land Department, the Dubai Economic Department, and other government departments to ensure that the DIFC Will is binding and enforceable with all relevant departments.
+This ensures there is no issue with the distribution of property and other assets under a DIFC Will.
 This will also protect your assets from any unlawful transfers.

-To obtain more information about Wills which now include RAK assets, please contact one of our experienced Wills & Inheritance lawyers.
-Email us at email@example.com or call +971 4 448 4284.
+To obtain more information about Wills, please contact one of our experienced Wills & Inheritance lawyers.
+Email us at firstname.lastname@example.org or call +971 4 448 4284.